kjam/data-pipelines-course/README.md

 This repository is primarily compliant for both versions.
 Please let me know if you run into any bugs!

+### Ansible Playbook

+To use as a template rather than as a direct template, I've included a working playbook in the deploy folder.
+If you try and run it directly, you will likely receive some errors.
+Please read through the notebook and take a look at the directives and determine which you need and which you don't.
+It also requires a .ssh/authorized_hosts file as well as a config file located in `celeryapp/config/prod.cfg`.
+If you run into other errors, I highly recommend reading through [the Ansible documentation](http://docs.ansible.com/ansible/) or searching on StackOverflow.

 ### Corrections?

 If you find any issues in these code examples, feel free to submit an Issue or Pull Request.
 I appreciate your input!